ClaytonSasaki/BusStopChanges_KingCountyMetro/README.md

 ## Live map

-When hosted on GitHub Pages the map is served from `web/index.html` and updated automatically by a GitHub Actions workflow.
-See [Deploying to GitHub Pages](#deploying-to-github-pages).
+When hosted on GitHub Pages the map is updated automatically by a GitHub Actions workflow every 10 minutes.

 ## Prerequisites